learn-co-curriculum/phase-0-pac-2-intro/README.md

 _expressions_. _Mature_ "speakers" of code learn to wrap their _expressions_ in other _decisions_ and _context_ so that the right thing happens ***but also*** so that others can understand the code easily.
-Learning to "wrap" expressions in reader-friendly context will continue on into Programming as Conversation Part 3 as well.
+Learning to "wrap" expressions in reader-friendly context will continue into Programming as Conversation Part 3 as well.

 Let's start learning how to wrap our _expressions_ in _statements_ that will